AmritaBh/AmritaBh.github.io/_pages/about.md

 # 📢 News

+\[Mar 2024\] Our demo paper "ResumeFlow: An LLM-facilitated Pipeline for Personalized Resume Generation and Refinement" has been accepted at SIGIR 2024!
+[Paper Link](https://arxiv.org/abs/2402.06221)

 \[Jan 2024\] I have accepted an offer to join **NVIDIA** as an Applied Research Intern for Summer 2024, working on LLM Safety!

 \[Jan 2024\] Invited to serve as a Program Committee member at IJCAI 2024 (Survey Track).